ruslo/hunter/docs/creating-new/update.rst

     [hunter]> git push -u origin pr.hunter_box_1

-Finally, a pull request should be opened to send the package update to the main Hunter repository, as illustrated in the previous section pull request `screen shot <https://docs.hunter.sh/en/latest/creating-new/create/cmake.html#pull-requests>`__.
+Finally, a pull request should be opened to send the package update to the main Hunter repository, as illustrated in the previous section pull request `screen shot <https://docs.hunter.sh/en/latest/creating-new/create/cmake.html#pull-requests>`__ (see `example <https://github.com/ruslo/hunter/pull/1893>`__).